lilaktt/soundcontrol/README.md

 ---

-## ⚓ Sound Anchors — Spatial Audio Zones
+##  Sound Anchors — Spatial Audio Zones
-*No other Minecraft sound mod has this.* · **Currently available on Minecraft 26.1.x and 26.2 only** · Support for older versions is planned.
+**Currently available on Minecraft 26.1.x and 26.2 only** · Support for older versions is planned.

 Create sound override zones directly in your world: